Warzone2100/warzone2100/macosx/README.txt

-This directory contains support files for the MacOS X port of Warzone 2100.
-Run the script 'makedmg.sh' to create 'Warzone 2100.dmg', containing a fully-self-contained application bundle to run Warzone 2100 on MacOS X.

-Building Warzone 2100 on MacOS X is currently only known to work on MacOS X 10.4 "Tiger" with DarwinPorts and the following ports installed: jpeg libmad libogg libpng libsdl libsdl_net libvorbis physfs

-DarwinPorts puts files in /opt/local, so you will have to run the configure script as follows (line-ending backslashes continue the command on the following line):

-CFLAGS=-I/opt/local/include \
-CPPFLAGS=-I/opt/local/include \
-LIBS=-L/opt/local/lib \
-./configure

-After compiling the software by running 'make' in the toplevel directory, you can run makedmg.sh to create the final disk image file.
+Welcome to Warzone 2100 on MacOS X.  To install the game, simply drag the Warzone application bundle icon from the mounted disk image to a location on your hard drive.
+You can then eject and throw away the disk image.
+To run the game, simply double-click the Warzone icon on your hard drive.

 When you run the program, it will create a directory named .warzone-2.0 in your home directory.
 You can control settings such as the screen resolution in the 'config' file within that directory.
 The setting to change the screen resolution is 'resolution=<setting>'.
+To run in fullscreen mode, change the 'fullscreen=0' line to read 'fullscreen=1'.

+This program is distributed as a self-contained application bundle.
+It should run without requiring any additional software on MacOS X 10.3 "Panther" and 10.4 "Tiger" on the PowerPC platform.